TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: Use Constraint
-**Description**: Constraints or restrictions on use of the resource.
+**Description**: Constraints or restrictions on use of the digital object.
 **Use**: Required
 **Use Condition**: None
 **Accepts Multiple Values**: Yes